rwilcox/my-learnings-docs/learning_azure.md

 # Storage

 Kinds:
-  * blob
+  * blob                    : via HTTP(S); REST API; Powershell; NFS
   * data lake
   * azure files           : managed file share (SMB/NFS)
-  * queue storage : messaging store
+  * queue storage    : messaging store.
+Up to 64K
-  * table storage : NoSQL table
+  * table storage      : NoSQL table (newer version use Cosmos DB Table API)

+Types:
+  * standard <-- spinning disks
+  * premium <-- SSD

+Storage Account is immutably created with one of these types

+Data is encrypted automatically before being persisted to managed disks, blob, queue etc; then decrypted before retrieval

+## Blob Storage

+"blob containers" is Azure's name for Buckets

+Access permissions:
+  * Private
+  * "Blob" <-- anon read only access
+  * Container <-- anon read access for containers - and by this they mean the heirarchy - and blobs

+You can use rules to ie if the last modified date was > 60 days ago move to cool storage

+Types:
+  * block (default) <-- can set the block size
+  * append (optimized for append operations)
+  * page (8TB in size)

+locally redundent: "basic protections against rack and drive failure"

+### Access

+  * shared access secrets (SAS)
+  * Entra backed auth
+  * RBAC roles
+  * shared key
+  * anon

 ## Azure Migrate